Ashishmodi183/Ashish-demo/README.md

 # Ashish-demo
-This is a demo for git &amp; github class
+This is a Demo for Git &amp; Github Class.